Introduction | Browser

 Use BG Image 3

 Select either image 1, 2 or 3.
 These three images can be defined in the Background Image section.
 No Color Select this item to use no color code. _LightGray Simply the color #f1f1f1.
-Something we frequently use here in-house. _buttonface Also defined further down the list but redefined here at the top of the list for convenience.
-If you are using the HHK HH ActiveX control this is the only color that will match the fixed color of the HHK HH ActiveX control.
-Don't use buttonface if you non-IE browser is being used.
+Something we frequently use here in-house. _buttonface (Removed from FAR v5.7) Also defined further down the list but redefined here at the top of the list for convenience.
+Don't use buttonface if your non-IE browser is being used.

 These fields are available when a Background color is specified (field above).
 To disable Gradient colors set the selected value to "*No Color".